MichaIng/DietPi-Docs/docs/software/vpn.md

     - To autostart the VPN interface on boot, run: `systemctl enable wg-quick@wg0-client`
     - To disable autostart again, run: `systemctl disable wg-quick@wg0-client`

-    Remark: If the client config sets the DNS server via `DNS = ...` directive, assure that resolvconf is installed: `apt install resolvconf`.
+    Remark: If the client config sets the DNS server via `DNS = ...` directive, assure that resolvconf is installed: `apt install resolvconf`

 === "View logs"